bboy02/SudokuSolver/README.md

 # SudokuSolver

-Solving a Sudoku puzzle using recursive function where input as provided as 9*9 2d array
+Solving any Sudoku puzzle of any level of difficulty with the help of recursive function where input as provided as 9*9 2d array